Jsingh651/ePortfolio/README.md

 # ePortfolio
-This is my personal portfolio webstie with all the side projects I have worked on
+This is my personal portfolio webstie with all the side projexts I have worked on